-Be sure to test out the platform and your tools before the live stream.
+Be sure to test the platform and your tools before the live stream.
 How does it sound?
-Do you have enough bandwidth or do you need a new microphone?
+Do you have enough bandwidth, or do you need a new microphone?
 Know what you plan to say – especially if you’re new to live streaming.
 Also, test lighting before the big event.

 Know What You Want

-Just like with your website, be sure to have a clear Call to Action.
+Be sure to have a clear Call to Action.
 Tell viewers to click on your website to donate or call in to share their stories.
 Make sure you have a clear idea of your goals for the event.

-Conclusions on Using Livestream for Virtual Fundraising Campaigns and Nonprofit Events
+Conclusions on Using Livestream for Fundraising Campaigns and Virtual Nonprofit Events